-BE EXTRAORDINARY,
+BE EXTRAORDINARY, BE YOU!

-The real harms and true dangers of today's highly potent Marijuana on our youth, our families and our communities.
+The real harms and true dangers of today's highly potent Marijuana (THC) on our youth, our families and our communities.

 Our son, Randy completed suicide shortly after sending us a message in the early hours of July 17th, 2021.